Renault Zoe - Interior, design and technology

 The Zoe is distinctive thanks to its neat light clusters, and a sleek exterior with few features to disrupt the airflow and cause unwelcome drag.
 Notably, it also has a high shoulderline and small window area designed to cut heat build-up and loss – important for reducing the demands on the battery-sapping climate control.

 There are now just two trim levels for the Zoe – Techno and Iconic – the only difference being pricier models get 17-inch alloy wheels and 50kW rapid charging as standard.
 Glacier White is the standard paint colour, with another six hues on the options list.
 Specifying one of the metallic colours will cost either £600 or £700.

-Inside, the dash is carried over from the Clio, but instead of conventional dials, you get a stylish digital TFT display that shows range and speed, as well as graphics telling you whether the regenerative systems are pumping power back into the battery, or discharging it.
+Inside, the interior borrows heavily from the latest Clio and Captur, making use of soft-touch plastics along the dashboard, but instead of conventional dials, the Zoe features a 10-inch digital driver’s display that shows your range and speed, as well as graphics telling you whether the regenerative systems are pumping energy back into the battery, or discharging it.